urbit/docs/reference/vane-apis/eyre.md

 ### `%born`

-Each time you start your Urbit, the Arvo kernel calls the `%born` task for Eyre.
+Each time you resume your Urbit, the Arvo kernel calls the `%born` task for Eyre.
 This `task` closes all previously open connections.

 #### Accepts